bonattt/BillVersusTheCity/src/Bill versus The City/Design/planning/Milestone09.md

 [ ] Somehow melee enemy triggered EnemyBehavior.ReloadCancelled, got a null pointer on weapon, (because it takes a firearm), and then froze
         indefinitely.
 I'm not sure how that was a result, or how it happened in the first place
     - unknown steps to reproduce
+[ ] Damage numbers displaying a large gray number and small red number when a small amount of armor is removed and the overflow health damage
+    kills the player.
+(Should be large red number and small gray number)

 SOOSH FEEDBAC
 [+] Soosh was having errors trying to name save files